 Choosing Specialised Doors for Bathrooms and Kitchens

 When choosing internal doors for areas of your home that are exposed to steam and moisture, such as bathrooms and kitchens, you need to be mindful of the materials you select.
 Installing wooden doors in your bathroom, for example, could leave them prone to rot and warping due to the high levels of moisture created by your shower, bath, or sink.
-Durable materials like fiberglass and frosted glass are best suited to humid environments.
+Durable materials like fibreglass and frosted glass are best suited to humid environments.

 It's also important to consider space when choosing doors for certain rooms in your home.
 If you have a small bathroom or kitchenette, doors that swing outwards could prove cumbersome and take up more space than you have to spare.
 Double French doors, basic flush doors, and sliding doors are also excellent space-saving options that will allow you to seal off these areas without wasting floor space.